There Is No Luck

 In both cases not because you were lucky.
 But because your beliefs and actions made you lucky.

-Shadows Of Luck
+Shadows of Luck

 There is another layer to be aware of when people talk about luck that usually lies in the shadows.
 When something is called luck, most often subtler intentions and beliefs lie beneath the surface of communication.